-- East Bay Hills Project - Stuart Swiedler's amazing web site with lots of photos of the Sacramento Northern
+- East Bay Hills Project - photos showing the Sacramento Northern Railway

 - Western Railway Museum - museum in Suisun City with working Sacramento Northern equipment

 - Old Oakland maps - maps from 1877, 1912, etc. through current times, overlaid